Authentication

 - number of missions in a route,

-- the list of cities where deliveries are scheduled,
+- the list of towns where deliveries are scheduled,

 - the end date of the route,